kishlayamishra02/icebrag/proejct details.md

 Abinash and anshuman:
 - Are you ready to get Iaman's credentials and start building the React app?

 If Yes?
 Great.
-Then we're good to go."
+Then we're good to go.

 ---

 ## The Actual Ask

-"So here's what I need from you all:
+So here's what I need from you all:

 One: Be all in.
 We're doing this for the next 10 days.
 That means focusing on this project.
 If you're on another project at the same time, let me know so I can adjust expectations.